lasith54/EVENTIX/README.md

 # 🎟️ Eventix

-This repository contains online ticket booking platform, built with FastAPI, SQLAlchemy, and PostgreSQL.
+This repository contains the **Eventix** ticket booking platform, built with FastAPI, SQLAlchemy, and PostgreSQL.
+It includes both the **User Service** and the **Event Service** for managing users, events, venues, and ticket pricing.

+---

 ## ⚡ Prerequisites